BhaskarTrivedi/Robotics/Search_find_extuigish_the_fire/Readme.md

   3) Bhavior Module

   **Sensor Module**<br/>
-Choice of sensor two Ladar sensor, one color sensor, one light sensor.
+Choice of sensor two Sonar sensor, one color sensor, one light sensor.
 We read all sensor in real time using multi threading programming for real time sensor update.

-  1) One Ladar sensor is responsible to detect the front of robot.
-Once wall is detected front of robot, it stop it's forward movement to avoid collision from wall
+  Sensor Choice:
+  1. Color sensor: Color sensor is to detect the color of title.
+Once color sensor detects goal (Red color tile), it interrupts and stop the current task and initialize the extinguish the fire behavior.
+  2. Light sensor: Light sensor is used Light sensor search for light intensity.
+After observing the threshold light reading light sensor trigger the follow the light source to reach near the fire (Above the red title).
+  3. Front Sonar: Front sonar the mounted to look the obstacle at from of robot.
+After detecting the obstacle at the front, it interrupts the robot move forward functionality, stop it from further forward movement until obstacle get clear or robot change its direction toward obstacle free direction.

-  2) Second Ladar was responsible to detect wall from at right side of robot.
-It reading will use to change the room in wall follow module and keep robot near the wall in wall follow.
+  4. Right side Sonar: Right side sonar is used to maintain safe distance from right side of wall, keep robot near the wall in wall

-  3) Color sensor is reasonsible to read color of ground fire are is marked with red color.
-With color reading robot will recognise the if it reached near the fire to start extuiguish mechanism.

-  4) Fire sensor is resonsible to look for fire near the robot
+  Following behavior with safe distance from wall.
+It also looks for right side door opening and turn the robot toward it right and certain number of left turns to avoid closed loop behavior and getting stuck in one room forever.